ajuno-labs/jamc-web/docs/design/notes.md

-- Requirements
+- **Requirements**
-    - Enhance the personalized learning experience for students.
+    - Enhance the personalized learning experience for **students**.
         - Teacher can pack the concrete part of lectures, and focusing on answering questions and providing guidance for each student with personal tracking.
             - They can sell that concrete part of lectures too.
-            - From now on, we can call that concrete part of lectures as "modules".
+            - From now on, we can call that concrete part of lectures as "**modules**".
         - Q&A/forum: students freely asking questions and discuss with others and teachers.
             - I'm thinking of dividing questions into categories.
                 - private and public questions, regarding to visibility outside of a class.
-                - freely asked question and formated formal questions.
-Or I can call them as "yolo" and "formal" questions.
+                - freely asked question and formatted formal questions.
+Or I can call them as "**yolo**" and "**formal**" questions.
-            - This feature need to be somehow link to the tracking system aka LMS, allows teachers to track students' progress and individual engagement in classes.
+            - This feature needs to be somehow linked to the tracking system aka LMS, allows teachers to track students' progress and individual engagement in classes.
             - For formal questions, we want a systematic way to handle this
                 - Predefined format
                 - AI-generated answers based on existing data.